alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

 The fact that AI could at least **assist** the lawyer is unquestionnable, at least to **review** or **reconcile** with what he or she already wrote.
 Now, the question that remains is:

-**What is the share of the work that will still be alocated to the lawyer?**
+**What is the work share that will still be alocated to the lawyer?**
 There are, at least, three answers that we can provide right now:
 1. There is no definitive threshold, it's dynamic, and it will certainly evolve towards more and more automation.
 2. This trend towards more automation will be due to:
-    - More sohpisticated tools (typically, replacing a "naive" chunking approach to vectorized operations as we showed above)
+    - More sophisticated tools (typically, replacing a "naive" chunking approach to vectorized operations as we showed above)
     - Without even mentioning the intermediary layer that we set up ourselves, the LLM itself will be optimized (more training data, more parameters,...)
-    - On an individual level: "**AI aware"**" (i. e. lawyers who are already used to AI-tech tools) will be more careful in the way they write and format documents
+    - On an individual level: "**AI aware"**" (i. e. lawyers who are already used to AI-tech tools) will be more careful in the way they write and format documents, which will lead to a legal superstructure that will be more prone to automation
 3. On a sociologic level: the legal landscape generally will evolve to higher productivity levels, imposing social norms or even standards to avoid hallucinations